camelliayang/shipgame/README.md

 `You sank all my battleships!
 You won!`

 ## Testing
-Planning to use Jest testing but the time is up.
+Planning to use Jest testing

 ## Todo
 1. User table input checks.
 Since input is not a must in requirement, didn't check the bad input